near/docs/docs/develop/node/validator/running-a-node-windows.md

     ```sh
     curl -s https://rpc.testnet.near.org/status | jq .version
     ```
     You’ll get something like this: "1.13.0-rc.2".
-"1.13.0" is a branch which we need to clone to build our node `fortestnet`.
+"1.13.0" is a branch which we need to clone to build our node for `testnet`.

     ```sh
     git clone --branch 1.13.0 https://github.com/near/nearcore.git